Local Ways to Celebrate Juneteenth Freedom Day

 On June 19, 1865, thousands of enslaved people were freed in Galveston, Texas.
 Today, the day is celebrated across the country as Juneteenth, commemorating the end of slavery in the United States.
 In addition, earlier this week, the Senate unanimously passed a bill establishing Juneteenth as a national holiday.
 Check out the different celebrations and events in Rhode Island to celebrate the very important day.

-Join Kin Southern Table and Bar in Providence this Sunday for a Juneteenth Block Party.
-Swing by 71 Washington Street any time between 12 p.m. and 12 a.m. to enjoy classic Southern and soul food dishes and specialty cocktails while enjoying games, live entertainment, vibes by DJ Ladyruck, DJ Rukiz and DJ D-Wun, and dancing.
+Join Kin Southern Table and Bar in Providence on Friday, June 16, for a Juneteenth Block Party.
+Head over to 71 Washington Street any time between 5 p.m. and 1 a.m. to enjoy classic Southern and soul food dishes and specialty cocktails while enjoying games, live entertainment, vibes by DJ Ladyruck, DJ Rukiz and DJ D-Wun, and dancing.
 Admission is free for children $12 and younger or $5 for adults.
 For more information and to purchase tickets, visit kinpvd.com/juneteenth.